Introduction

 Just like when you finally arrive at your new station, we’ve got a lot to unpack here.
-So let’s dive into the details of your current 2022 PCS weight allowance.
+So let’s dive into the details of your current 2023 PCS weight allowance.

 What Is Your PCS Weight Allowance?

-Your PCS weight allowance is how many pounds of household goods you can move across the country and receive reimbursement for it while avoiding overweight fees.
-Your orders will include your current rank to determine how much you can move to your new location.
-As your rank increases, your moving allowance increases, too.
-If you have dependents, you’ll also be listed under a slightly higher PCS weight allowance.
+Your PCS weight allowance is how many pounds of household goods (HHG) you can receive reimbursement for and move across the country while also avoiding overweight fees.
+Your PCS orders will include your current rank, which also determines how much you can move to your new location on the U.S. government’s dime.

 Contact your transportation office for help with: